Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness. 2 Timothy 3:16

 The Lord is armed with strength.

-The world also is established.
+The world also is firmly established.

-It can’t be moved.
+It cannot be moved.

 2 Your throne is established from long ago.